 The German invasion in 1914, occupied 90% of Belgium, and 10 French regions.
 The resulting German-occupied territory included 64% of France’s pig iron production, 24% of its steel manufacturing, and 40% of France’s total coal mining capacity.
 This dealt a serious, but not crippling setback to French industry.

 The ‘Western Front’ marked the furthest German advances.
 It was a 400 mile battle line, extending from the North Sea coast at Nieuwpoort, to the Swiss border.
-The French held about 360 miles of this line and carried much of the war burden up to 1916, until the Britain’s Volunteer Army had been trained for action.
+The French held about 360 miles of this line and carried much of the war burden up to 1916, until Britain’s new Volunteer Army had been trained for action.
 Typically, the front line consisted of three individual trench lines about 100 meters apart, protected by belts of barb wire up, to 20 meters deep, and with positions for machine guns.
 Villages would be converted into fortresses and the cellars of houses fortified.
 In due course, a second defensive line, similar to the first, was dug three or four miles back, out of artillery range, so that a single attack could not break right through the defences.The German for most part occupied higher ground.
 Initially, the British Expeditionary Force (BEF), held 20 miles of this 400 mile front in 1914, and by 1918 controlled over 120 miles of the Western Front.
 The Western Front was the principal and vital theatre of war, along which millions of men fought and died.
 From the 8.5 million men of the British Empire that enlisted, almost 5.5 million, served at some time on the Western Front.
 Against the German Army fought the allied armies of the British Commonwealth, France, Belgium and later the United States.

 The war on the Western Front can be thought of as being in three phases: